-All of the named executive officers, except Ms. Faulk and Messrs.
-Franklin and Troxclair, are retirement-eligible.
-Healthcare benefits are provided to retirees, and there is no incremental payment associated with the termination or change-in-control events.
-Because Ms. Faulk and Messrs.
-Franklin and Troxclair were not retirement-eligible, healthcare benefits would not become available until each reaches age 50, except in the case of a change-in-control-related termination, as described in the Change-in-Control-Related Events chart.
-The estimated cost of providing Ms. Faulk and Messrs.
-Franklin and Troxclair two years of healthcare insurance premiums is approximately \$9,932, \$27,597, and \$27,033, respectively.
+All of the named executive officers, except Ms. Faulk and Mr. Troxclair, were retirement-eligible as of December 31, 2016.
+Healthcare benefits are provided to retirees, and there is no incremental payment associated with the termination or change-in-control events, except in the case of a change-in-control-related termination, as described in the Change-in-Control-Related Events chart.
+For non-retirement-eligible employees, healthcare benefits would not become available until the participant reaches the age of 50, except in the case of change-in-control-related termination, as described in the Change-in-Control-Related Events chart.
+The estimated cost of providing Ms. Faulk and Mr. Troxclair two years of healthcare insurance premiums is approximately \$10,464 and \$29,432, respectively.